ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 The `index-selector` applied with a `quoted-member-name` to an object selects the node of the corresponding member value from it, if and only if that object has a member with that name.
-Nothing is selected from a value which is not a object.
+Nothing is selected from a value that is not a object.

 Array indexing via `element-index` is a way of selecting a particular array element using a zero-based index.
 For example, selector `[0]` selects the first and selector `[4]` the fifth element of a sufficiently long array.